• Global Maritime Jurisdictions: Unveiling Excellence - Mauritius Edition

 Global Maritime Jurisdictions: Unveiling Excellence - Mauritius Edition

-The 1,800 square kilometre island of Mauritius is surrounded by a vast maritime territory of 2.3 million square kilometres, including a joint management area with the Seychelles under the UN Commission Limits of the Continental Shelf.
+The 1,800 square kilometre island of Mauritius is surrounded by an extensive Exclusive Economic Zone of 2.3 million square kilometres, including a joint management area with the Seychelles under the UN Commission Limits of the Continental Shelf.
 A growth economy with a GNI per capita of USD 10,000, Mauritius boasts political stability, a strong institutional framework, solid international relations, and a well-developed business and investment regulatory environment.

-With an extensive Exclusive Economic Zone and well-developed port infrastructure, including a modern Cruise and Container Terminal, Mauritius is positioned as a key player in Africa's growth.
+With untapped access to significant living and non-living marine resources, a robust maritime legal framework and well-developed port infrastructure, including a modern Cruise and Container Terminal, Mauritius is positioned as a key player in Africa's growth.
 The maritime sector is becoming a significant economic pillar, offering shipowners numerous facilities and benefits, including a favourable tax system, for registering their ships on the island.

 The Mauritius Ship Registry